-Poor adherence to medications prescribed for depression is common.20 Patients cite factors including concerns about side effects, fear of addiction, lack of confidence in efficacy, difficult or transient living situation, economic stressors or inability to purchase medications, inadequate medical supervision, lack of family or community involvement, and the depressive episodes themselves.^{1,21} HCPs can inadvertently promote nonadherence through insufficient patient education and poor follow-up.
+Poor adherence to medications prescribed for depression is common.20 Patients cite factors including concerns about side effects, fear of addiction, lack of confidence in efficacy, difficult or transient living situation, economic stressors or inability to purchase medications, inadequate medical supervision, lack of family or community involvement, and the depressive episodes themselves.121 HCPs can inadvertently promote nonadherence through insufficient patient education and poor follow-up.
 The quality and accessibility of information provided during the first prescription visit can make a difference in treatment adherence.^{21,22} HCPs can help patients to optimize treatment adherence using these techniques.21

 Confirm that MDD with inadequate treatment response is biologically based and that adjunctive treatment options exist.
-Discussion of the control of the con

-Discuss pharmacologic therapies available and th е patient's expectations.
+☐ Discuss pharmacologic therapies available and the patient's expectations.

-J Focus on specific medication options available based on the severity of illness, prior and current medications, and medical comorbidities.
+Focus on specific medication options available based on the severity of illness, prior and current medications, and medical comorbidities.